◆ The Wardenclyffe Dossier

 Letters

 Correspondence with Mrs. Katharine Johnson (327 Lexington Ave.), J. Pierpont Morgan, Mark Twain, Stanford White, and others.
-Includes the Morgan letter of 6 July 1903 and its cross-linked memoranda.
+Includes the Plunkett surveillance final report, the Morgan letter of 6 July 1903, the public refusal of 14 July, and the Satterlee memorandum book.

 SECTION III